Nine FAQs on building customer loyalty.

 Secondly, your employees should be highly competent in their particular fields, so that they can deal with each customer professionally and not waste the contact's time.
 Customers do not like having to deal with people who cannot give answers on the spot, so empower your employees to make confident decisions - this will also send reassuring signals to customers.

 Make sure employees have good basic communication skills.
-For example, poor spelling and grammar will ruin the credibility of letters, emails and faxes.
+For example, poor spelling and grammar will ruin the credibility of letters, emails and social media posts.
 The same principle applies to the spoken word.

 Ensure that your company has a defined complaints policy.
 Some employees will handle complaints naturally and effectively, others may need to feel able to defer to a higher authority.
 To defuse heated situations first apologise, be sympathetic, listen, establish the facts, agree what to do, and then do it.